 - Consume a traditional Mediterranean diet, high in fish, fruits, vegetables, and nuts.

-- Practice nasal irrigation with saline (salty water) such as with a Neti pot to help clear out mucus.
+- Practise nasal irrigation with saline (salty water) such as with a Neti pot to help clear out mucous.

 - Place a HEPA air purifier in your bedroom or any other area of your home, and regularly wash or replace air conditioner and furnace filters.